How to Deal with Lawyer Burnout

 Why is Burnout a Problem Now?

-Burnout is a big problem, even though across the board we are working less than we used to.
-Lawyers suffer disproportionately from burnout – despite often earning prestige and high salaries.
+Burnout is a big problem now, even though across the board we are working less than we used to.
+Lawyers suffer disproportionately from burnout – despite earning prestige and high salaries.
 That is to say, lawyers are not so underappreciated.
-Thus, burnout cannot only or primarily be about hard work or underappreciation.
+Thus, burnout cannot primarily be about hard work or underappreciation.

-I wrestled with what the difference is these days as opposed to the past.
+I wrestled with an explanation for this discrepancy.
 Is burnout real or are we just pansies?
 A few friends shed some light on possible alterations to our society that may contribute to burnout.
 Our modern culture evolved to mess with our brains, our emotions and our expectations (and what is expected of us).

 More is Expected Of Us Now

 My friend Robert of Stop Ironing Shirts points to “24/7 connectivity!” as the difference.
-Never before in history have workers been expected to be on call at all times.
+Historically, workers weren’t expected to be on call at all times.

 Further, people don’t rest anymore in a way that is restorative.
 One third to a half of all Americans report problems with insomnia.
 People go on vacation and don’t ever turn off.
 This is a recipe for endless emotional exhaustion.